 - Be responsible for all financial record keeping activities for the council and defined committees.

-- Work with college financial staff to prepare a financial statement for each monthly meeting and arrange for payment of products or services obtained.
+- Work with College of Engineering financial staff to prepare a financial statement for each ESAC monthly meeting.

-- Gather input from constituency about needs and concerns of staff regarding budget.
+- Gather input from constituency about needs and concerns of staff regarding ESAC budget.

-- Meet, as appropriate, with the Dean of the College of Engineering and/or the Budget Officer of the College of Engineering to discuss budget issues of specific concern to staff.
+- Meet, as appropriate, with the Dean of the College of Engineering and/or the Director of Finance of the College of Engineering or their designee to discuss budget issues of specific concern from staff.

 Section 1.
 Meetings shall be held monthly and as necessary.

 Section 2.
-The meetings of the council shall be open to the public.
+The meetings of the full council shall be open to the public.
 Executive sessions may be held by majority vote of the council.
-In executive sessions, attendance is limited to members of the council, the Dean of the College of Engineering, or a personal representative designated by the Dean of the College of Engineering, and/or other persons approved by a majority vote of the council.
+In executive sessions, attendance is limited to councilors and other persons approved by a majority vote of the council.